evkx/evkx.github.io/content/models/aion/_index.es.md

 ---
-title: Aion modelos de vehículos eléctricos
+title: Modelos EV de Aion
 linktitle: "Aion"
 description: "Aion is a Chinese electric vehicle (EV) brand owned by GAC Group, one of the largest automakers in China.
 Aion was launched in 2018 as a sub-brand of GAC New Energy, and became an independent marque in 2020. "
 weight: 30